-- 1. This Unit prepares Certificates of graduates upon completion of academic requirements and approval of Senate. - 2.
-The Unit also verifies certificates of ex-students upon request from private and public organisations.
+- i.
+This Unit prepares Certificates of graduates upon completion of academic requirements and approval of Senate. - ii.
+The Unit also verifies certificates of ex-students upon request from private and public organizations.
 It is important to note that the Unit has lived up to expectation by ensuring certificates are ready as requested by the regulating body and modalities for collection of the certificates are seamless.

-Student Affairs Division
+5.5.7 Student Affairs Division